-Abstract: The purpose of this paper is to present the various religious texts written indifferent languages such as Classical (Pali, Sanskrit, Tamil, Farsi) and Medieval text (Telugu, Punjabi, Kannada Bangla and so on) which show us the right direction about what kind of relationship we need to establish with money.
-Also not limited to only earning, money, taught about to saving, spending and investing of that money too.
-The present paper attempts to critically review the remarkably deep religious and traditions in India.
-The Paper finds many relations between classical texts and financial lessons.
+Purpose - The purpose of this paper is to present the various religious texts written in different languages such as Classical (Pali, Sanskrit, Tamil, Farsi) and Medieval text (Telugu, Punjabi, Kannada Bangla and so on) which show us the right direction about what kind of relationship we need to establish with money.
+Also not limited to only earning money, taught about to saving, spending and investing of that money too.

+Design/methodology/approach - Paper attempts to critically review the remarkably deep religious and traditions in India.

+Findings - Paper finds many relations between classical texts and financial lessons.
 Many deities are worshiped and why they worshiped is the key findings in this paper.

-The Didactic nature of this paper makes its limitation in terms of nature including particular contextual boundary.
-Financial lessons are meant to practice in this modern era, while in India, it has been taught by our ancient text thousands of years ago.
+Research limitations/implication - Didactic nature of this paper make its limitation in terms of nature including particular contextual boundaries.

+Practical implication- Financial lessons are meant to practice in this modern era, while in India, it has been taught by our ancient text thousands of years ago.
 We need to identify them in order to bring it to the world.

-The paper contribution in its integrative value of some theme which are key points of financial lessons from Ancient Indian Classical texts.
+Originality/value- Paper contribution in its integrative value of some theme which are key points of financial lessons from Ancient Indian Classical texts.

-Key words - Indian Classical Texts, Murty Classical Library of India, Financial Lessons for Financial Behaviour, Financial Management
+Key words - Indian Classical Texts, Murty Classical Library of India, Financial Lessons for Financial Behaviour